 Events following the surrender of the Santee and the release of their white captives permanently stained American history.
 Colonel Henry Sibley, commander of the U.S. troops in Minnesota, imprisoned 1,800 Santee.
 Many had surrendered believing that they would receive just and fair treatment as promised by the Colonel.
 However, an Army commission was formed to prosecute the Santee "conspirators," who were denied access to legal counsel.
 Consequently, over three hundred Santee were sentenced to death.
 Protest by a handful of concerned missionaries and individuals brought the matter to President Lincoln's attention, who reviewed the cases and commuted all but thirty-nine sentences.
-One additional Santee was granted a reprieve before the scheduled execution.
-In December of 1862, thirty-eight Santee were executed in Mankato, Minnesota which is the largest mass execution ever carried out by the US government.
+One additional Santee were executed in Mankato, Minnesota which is the largest mass execution ever carried out by the US government.